JoseNunoOliveira/jno/costa/costa2.md

 Cross-checking:

-- **José Alberto Gomes Costa** - a priest, he is oncle of the baptized and mentioned in letters IX, X, XI and XIII.
+- **José Alberto Gomes Costa** - a priest, he is oncle of the baptized and mentioned in letters IX-XI and XIII.

 Possibilities: